Inedo/inedo-docs/Content/proget/api/security/users/create.md

 ```

 ## HTTP Request Specification
-To create a new user account, simply `POST` to the URL with an [appropriate API Key](/docs/proget/api/security#authentication) and a [SecurityUser](/docs/proget/api/security#securityuser-object) object as the request body.
+To create a new User account, simply `POST` to the URL with an [appropriate API Key](/docs/proget/api/security#authentication) and a [SecurityUser](/docs/proget/api/security#securityuser-object) object as the request body.

 ```plaintext
 POST /api/security/users/add